skip to content

 Module 2 : Early Development & Patterning: Genetic & Cellular Mechanisms (MT)

-You will therefore learn about the key principles of embryonic development, taking examples from a range of early developmental events, such as cell fate determination, germline development, gastrulation, segmentation, and somitogenesis, in both invertebrate and vertebrate systems.
-During the course of the module you will be introduced to a range of modern techniques applicable to the study of development including molecular, genetic and imaging technologies.
+You will learn about the key principles of embryonic development, taking examples from a range of early developmental events, such as cell fate determination, germline development, gastrulation, segmentation, and somitogenesis, in both invertebrate and vertebrate systems.

 Module 3 : Genetics of Health & Disease (LT)

 This module will be human-centric and, while it will look at some specific diseases, it will focus more on genetic approaches to understanding disease mechanisms and developing therapies, rather than on shallower coverage of an extensive list of diseases.
-The module will begin with understanding human mutation, and the genetic approaches to both monogenic and multigenic diseases.
+The module will look at human mutation, and the genetic approaches to both monogenic and multigenic diseases.
 Monogenic diseases include the growing number of rare diseases emerging from genome sequencing in the clinic.
-While individually rare, they are collectively quite common, and can be informative about the basic biology and disease mechanisms of more common diseases.
+While individually rare, they are collectively common, and can be informative about the basic biology and disease mechanisms of more common diseases.
 Multigenic diseases include many common conditions with a genetic component and we will address approaches to identifying the causative genes, such as genome-wide association studies, and how they help us to understand the disease.
-Implications for personalised medicine are also discussed, as are the prospects and uses for gene therapy.
-This module will look at diseases for which genetic approaches have revealed much about their mechanisms, and potentially also therapies – neurodegenerative diseases (such as Parkinson’s or Alzheimer’s), mitochondrial disorders, genomic imprinting disorders and cancer.
-Finally, infectious disease, including the dynamics and genomics of viral and bacterial pathogens, and antimicrobial resistance will be examined.
+Implications for personalised medicine are also discussed.
+We will examine the genetics of infectious disease agents, including microbial genomics and phylogenetics, applied microbial genomics in clinical and public health, phylogeographic and phylodynamic models, pathogen epidemiology and antigenic evolution at scale, ancient DNA in study of pathogen evolution and transmission and sequencing approaches to understand microbiome diversity and function.
+This module will also look at diseases for which genetic approaches have revealed much about their mechanisms, and potentially also therapies – neurodegenerative diseases (such as Parkinson’s or Alzheimer’s), mitochondrial disorders, genomic imprinting disorders and cancer.

 Module 4 : Evolutionary Genetics & Adaptation (LT)